 - All rooms have hot and cold running water and flush toilets.
 The grey water from Canyon Village is pumped up to the Canyon Lodge water-recycling plant to help keep the gardens at both properties green.

 Health & safety

-Medical care: The nearest hospital is in Keetmanshoop.
-In case of an emergency, guests can be airlifted to Windhoek from the airstrip at Canon Lodge, which is 2km away.
+- The nearest hospital is in Keetmanshoop.
+In case of emergency, guests can be airlifted to Windhoek from the airstrip at Canyon Lodge, which is 2km away.

-Security measures: There are no security guards on duty at Canon Village, but all of the rooms have keys so that guests can lock their doors.
+- There are no security guards, but all the rooms have keys so that guests can lock their doors.

 - Fire safety